Affiliate links on Android Authority may earn us a commission. Learn more.

-Skyrim is a title that nearly every gamer should be familiar with at this point, since it was first released nearly a decade ago.
-Still, it’s stood the test of time thanks to an improved character development system, an interesting viking-inspired open-world setting, and exciting battles with dragons and other large beasts.
+Skyrim is a title that nearly every gamer should be familiar with at this point, since it was first released almost a decade ago.
+Still, it’s stood the test of time thanks to an improved character development system, an interesting Viking-inspired open-world setting, and exciting battles with dragons and other giant beasts.

-Consoles might still have dominance over couch co-op gameplay, but for online multiplayer nothing beats playing on PC.
-Not only can you skip fees like Xbox Live or PlayStation Plus, you have far more genre choices and customization options for your own setup.
+Consoles might still have dominance over couch co-op gameplay, but nothing beats playing on a PC for online multiplayer.
+Not only can you skip fees like Xbox Live or PlayStation Plus, but you also have far more genre choices and customization options for your own setup.

 It should come as no surprise that Fortnite tops the list, since it’s still a major cultural phenomenon.
-Although it wasn’t the first battle royale game on the market, it’s without a doubt the most popular.
+Although it wasn’t the first battle royale game on the market, it’s undoubtedly the most popular.
 Constant updates have kept the game feeling fresh over time, and crossplay support means you can play with your friends on consoles or even mobile devices.

 For strategic multiplayer games, the options are much more limited.
 StarCraft 2 is still the best of the bunch, even more than a decade after release.
 It boasts an active pro scene and ladder community, plus an engaging storyline that everyone should play through at least once.

-StarCraft 2 also has a co-op mode, which plays more similarly to WC3 for fans of hero-based RTS games.
+StarCraft 2 also has a co-op mode, which is similar to WC3 for fans of hero-based RTS games.
 There are a few other decent indie RTS games, but we’re unlikely to see another truly AAA RTS game until Frost Giant finishes its ambitious first project.

 League of Legends

-DOTA might have ushered in the MOBA revolution, but it was League of Legends that perfected the formula.
-Still the most popular game in the world in 2020, LoL puts you in control of one of more than 150 champions in a 5v5 battle in a large battle arena.
-You’ll need a combination of skills and good teamwork to come out on top.
+DOTA might have ushered in the MOBA revolution, but League of Legends perfected the formula.
+Still the most popular game in the world in 2021, LoL puts you in control of one of more than 150 champions in a 5v5 battle in a large battle arena.
+You’ll need skills and good teamwork to come out on top.

-Finally we get to a category that truly shines on PC.
-Strategy games, whether turn-based or otherwise, have a long history on the platform.
-There are hundreds of excellent titles to choose from in 2020, but we’ve narrowed the list down to just three of the best PC strategy games that deserve a spot on your hard drive.
+Finally, we get to a category that truly shines on PC.
+Whether turn-based or otherwise, strategy games have a long history on the platform.
+There are hundreds of excellent titles to choose from in 2021, but we’ve narrowed the list down to just three of the best PC strategy games that deserve a spot on your hard drive.

 Total War: Three Kingdoms

 The Total War franchise has been around for more than two decades now, and TW games have always been among the best PC games you can buy.
-Total War: Three Kingdoms isn’t the newest entry in the series, but for our money it’s the very best.
+Total War: Three Kingdoms isn’t the newest entry in the series, but it’s the very best for our money.
 It lets you take control of epic battles during China’s Three Kingdom period, and the gameplay and factions are as polished as ever.

-If you’re looking for something with a bit more fantasy flare, check out Total War: Warhammer II.
-Based on the hit tabletop game, it features dragons and other huge beasts as well as magic and more.
+If you’re looking for something with more fantasy flare, check out Total War: Warhammer II.
+Based on the hit tabletop game, it features dragons and other massive beasts as well as magic and more.
 It’s a slightly different take on the genre that might not be for everyone, but it still features the same epic battles as always.